 Day 2: Decision and Announcement

 Committee members debate policy options and vote on whether to raise, lower, or maintain the federal funds rate.
-At 2:00 PM Eastern Time, the Fed releases its policy statement with the rate decision.
-At 2:30 PM ET, the Fed Chair holds a press conference to explain the decision and answer questions from financial journalists.

 Understanding the Federal Funds Rate